uchicago-library/digital_collection_validators/readme.md

 # Introduction

-## about dcv
+## About dcv
 Digital Collection Validator (dcv) is a validator for multi-volume digitization workflows in the UChicago Library's Preservation Department.
 It was inspired by the non-normative document I published earlier on developing such a tool.

-dcv is a command-line tool that performs quality assessment on directories of multi-volume collection objects before they are deposited into the Library Digital Repository (ownCloud).
-The purpose is to minimize the manual assessment of a directory's structure and to eliminate any structural errors before it is integrated into ownCloud.
+ dcv performs quality assessment *only* on directories of multi-volume collection objects before they are deposited into the Library Digital Repository (ownCloud). dcv will not work properly for the Library's other collections.
+The purpose is to minimize the manual assessment of a directory's structure and to eliminate any structural errors before it is integrated into ownCloud. dcv is hosted exclusively on the Command Propmt.

-## dcv's functions
+## dcv's Functions
 dcv checks for the following in a directory:

 - existence of directory